Council Tax Income 2018-19

 Statement concerning adult social care funding

-Therefore, for upper tier authorities (for example the Oxfordshire County Council) wishing to use the social care precept at the maximum, a referendum will be triggered where council tax is increased by 5% or more above the authority's relevant basic amount of council tax for 2016/17 (i.e. 2% referendum threshold and 3% social care precept).
+Therefore for upper tier authorities (for example the Oxfordshire County Council) who have decided to use the social care precept at the maximum, a referendum would be triggered where council tax is increased by 6% or more above the authority's relevant basic amount of council tax for 2017/18 (i.e. 3% referendum threshold and 3% social care precept).

 Guide to Council Tax Booklet